oracle-samples/oracle-dataflow-samples/deltalake/readme.md

 Delta Lake 1.2.1 now integrated in Data Flow Spark 3.2.1 processing engine.
 To use this feature please Select your application’s Spark version to Spark 3.2.1 from console, or cli.
 Use `delta`  format as mentioned in the documentations.
 Delta Lake release [notes](https://github.com/delta-io/delta/releases/tag/v1.2.1) and [documentation](https://docs.delta.io/latest/delta-intro.html#) for further understanding.
-Below are some sample usage

-Running Delta Lake api is as easy as any other format.
-Data Flow Spark engine support `delta` by format default.
-Delta Lake API are available in Java/Scala/Python languages, Include delta-spark package by `pip install delta-spark` If you are using custom archive.zip dependency packager.
+OCI Data Flow Spark engine support `delta` format default and running Delta Lake api is as easy as any other format.
+Delta Lake API are available in Java/Scala/Python languages, Include `delta-spark` python package as mentioned in [Adding Third-Party Libraries](https://docs.oracle.com/en-us/iaas/data-flow/using/third-party-libraries.htm) If you are using custom archive.zip dependency packager.

 Java/Scala
 > spark.read().format("delta").load(deltaTablePath)